 Parative conducts a comprehensive information security assessment for all projects involving Scoped Systems and Data.

 Parative's asset management program is approved, maintained, and periodically reviewed by our Chief Technology Officer, Jason Zopf.
-We maintain an asset Inventory list and configuration management Database (CMDB).
-Details of this program are reviewed annually.
+We maintain an asset inventory and review details of this program annually.

 Parative's acceptable use policy is approved, maintained, and periodically reviewed by our Chief Technology Officer, Jason Zopf.
 This policy is reviewed annually.

 Upon termination of a Parative employee, Parative follows a documented process to verify the return of employee assets (computers, cell phones, access cards, tokens, smart cards, keys, etc.).
-This process is overseen by our Chief Technology Officer, Jason Zopf, and Chief Financial Officer, Matt Finn.
+This process is overseen by our Chief Technology Officer, Jason Zopf, and Chief of Staff, Paige Brewster.

 Parative classifies information according to legal or regulatory requirements, business value, and sensitivity to unauthorized disclosure or modification.